Graphs and obstruction theory for algebraic curves: Combinatorial description of the dual space of obstructions for immersive tropical curves

-The purpose of this section is to give a proof of Theorem \ref{thm:nonsuperabundant}.
-Although Theorem \ref{thm:nonsuperabundant} concerns immersive tropical curves, most of the arguments are valid for tropical curves which only satisfy Assumption A. The extension to the case including not necessarily immersive curves is given in Section \ref{sec:higherval} (Theorem \ref{thm:corresp}).

-\begin{rem} Let $(\Gamma, h)$ be a tropical curve and $X$ be a toric variety associated to it.
+Let $(\Gamma, h)$ be an immersive tropical curve and $X$ be a toric variety associated to it.
 Let $\mathfrak X\to \Bbb C$ be a degeneration of $X$ defined respecting $(\Gamma, h)$.
 Let $\mathscr P$ be a polyhedral decomposition of $N_{\Bbb R}$ defining $\mathfrak X$.
-It is in general necessary to allow divalent vertices to $\Gamma$ to assure the property $h^{-1}(\mathscr P^{[0]}) = \Gamma^{[0]}$.
-So if $\varphi_0\colon C_0\to X_0$ is a pre-log curve of type $(\Gamma, h)$, then there are components of $C_0$ corresponding to these divalent vertices.
-However, these components essentially do not play any role in the argument below.
-So for simplicity we neglect them and regard $\Gamma$ as if it has only 3-valent vertices. \end{rem} Let $(\Gamma, h)$ be a 3-valent non-superabundant tropical curve and let $\varphi_0\colon C_0\to X_0$ be a pre-log curve of type $(\Gamma, h)$ (such a curve exists, see Corollary \ref{cor:genexist}).
-We can give it log-structures as in \cite[Proposition 7.1]{NS}.
-There are logarithmic tangent sheaves associated to these log-structures, and the tangent space and the obstruction space of the deformation of such a curve are calculated in terms of these sheaves.
+Assume there is a pre-log curve $\varphi_0\colon C_0\to X_0$ of type $(\Gamma, h)$ (In fact, the result in this section makes sense even if such a curve does not exist, see Remark \ref{rem:thm40add}). \begin{rem} It is in general necessary to allow 2-valent vertices to $\Gamma$ in order to assure the property $h^{-1}(\mathscr P^{[0]}) = \Gamma^{[0]}$.
+Then there are components of $C_0$ corresponding to these 2-valent vertices.
+However, as in the proof of \cite[Proposition 7.1]{NS}, these components do not play an essential role in the argument below.
+Therefore, we usually neglect them and regard $\Gamma$ as if it has only 3-valent vertices for the simplicity of presentation. \end{rem}

+We can give log structures to $C_0$ and $\mathfrak X$ as in \cite[Section 7]{NS}.
+There are log tangent sheaves associated to these log structures.
+The tangent space and the obstruction space of the deformation of $\varphi_0$ are calculated in terms of these sheaves.